kim-mskw/BessBidder/README.md

 ### Define study scope in `config.py`

-In this config you can deifne the technical parameters of the modelling as well as the time horizon and paths for storing it.
-Please make sure you configured everything to your liking before satrting the ddata download.
-The download of data potentiall depends on the chosen study setup.
+In this file, you can define technical parameters of the model, the time horizon, and output paths.
+Please configure these settings before starting data acquisition, as the download depends on your study setup.

 ## Database Configuration